Getting Your Small Business Started With Social Media Marketing

 9. Develop a content pipeline

 A cute or funny post can grab a viewer’s attention for a minute or two, but what really keeps them coming back is engaging content.
 You want your social presence to link to sites and articles that people will find interesting, or that will add value to their lives.
 If you can do that, you can secure consumers’ loyalty.

 So develop a pipeline for your content.
 What types of content will you post?
 When and where will you post them?
 Map out a plan and stick to it for a while, but don’t be afraid to adapt if you think it’s not working.

-10. Mix up your content offerings
+10. Mix up your social media marketing content offerings

 You’ve got to have a plan for sharing content, definitely.
 But what type of content?
 Ideally, you’d have a combination of different elements.
 Try to balance your own original content with valued, content curated from other sites.
-Search for those “nuggets” of content that your audince will value, but might not otherwise find.
+Search for those “nuggets” of content that your audience will value, but might not otherwise find.

 Balance your original content with the content you curate and share.
 If you only share content from other sources, you’ll just seem like you’re leeching off of others’ hard work rather than doing your own.
 If you only share your own content, you’ll seem too promotional and sales-y.
 A nice balance will make you appear knowledgeable, worthwhile and humble 🙂 .

 Once your business has a strong social media presence up and running, you want to link people to it again and again and again.
 You don’t want to force it too much, lest people start to feel like they’re being spammed, but still – it’s important to reinforce your brand.